-Doctor of Philosophy in Kinesiology
+Doctor of Philosophy - Kinesiology

 The Ph.D. program is designed specifically for professionals who desire tenure track research and/or teaching positions in post-secondary education.
 The Ph.D. program offers academic concentrations in biomechanics, exercise physiology, motor control/learning and physical activity.
 Note that applicants are strongly encouraged to have a faculty member identified (cooperatively) to serve as their mentor/advisor prior to application.

 For information regarding accreditation at UNLV, please head over to Academic Program Accreditations.

 - Demonstrate a broad conceptual knowledge of the Kinesiology field of study and develop related disciplinary content knowledge expertise in Biomechanics, Exercise Physiology, Motor Control/Learning, or Physical Activity.

 - Demonstrate the ability to write and speak about current scholarship and issues of the discipline to peers, practitioners, and the public.